Gebhard Truchsess von Waldburg: Family and early career

 Gebhard's grandfather had been a commander for the Swabian League army in 1531; a cousin of his grandfather, Jörg Truchsess von Waldburg, also known as Bauernjörg, had been a commander of the imperial army in the Peasant Wars (1525).
-His uncle, Otto (1514–73), was the bishop of Augsburg, later a Cardinal, and founded University of Dillingen in Augsburg.
+His uncle, Otto (1514–73), was the bishop of Augsburg, later a Cardinal, and founded the University of Dillingen in Augsburg.
 His younger brother, Karl (1548–1593), trained for a military career; a second younger brother, Ferdinand, died at the siege at 's-Hertogenbosch in 1585.

 As a younger son, Gebhard was prepared early for an ecclesiastical career.
 He received a broad, Humanist education, learned several languages, including Latin, Italian, French, and German, and studied history and theology.
 After studying at the universities of Dillingen, Ingolstadt, Perugia, Louvain and elsewhere, he began his ecclesiastical career in 1560 at Augsburg, serving as prebendary in the Cathedral church.
 His life at Augsburg caused some scandal; Uncle Otto, the archbishop, petitioned the Duke of Bavaria to remonstrate with Gebhard about his conduct, which apparently led to some improvement in his behavior.
 In 1561, he became a deacon at the cathedral in Cologne (1561–77), a canon of St. Gereon in Köln (1562–67), a canon in Strassburg (1567), in Ellwangen (1567–83), and in Würzburg (1569–70).
 In 1571, he became deacon of the Strassburg Cathedral, a position he held until his death in 1601.
 In 1576, by papal nomination, he became provost of the Cathedral in Augsburg.
 He would have drawn a stipend from all these positions.

 In December 1577, he was chosen elector of Cologne after a contest with Ernst of Bavaria, the youngest brother of the ruling Duke.
 He won the election by two votes.
 Although it was not required of him, Gebhard agreed to be ordained a priest, which his predecessor had not done.